This post may contain affiliate links. Please see our privacy policy for details.

 Notes

 • Use a cast iron skillet.
-Cast iron skillets retain heat much better than a nonstick skillet, allowing for even cooking and a better sear.
+Cast iron skillets retain heat much better than a nonstick skillet, allowing for even cooking and a better sear on the chicken.

-• Use chicken cutlets.
-Chicken cutlets are an ideal choice for quick, weeknight meals as they cook through very quickly.
+• Chicken cutlets will cook faster.
+Chicken cutlets are an ideal choice for quick, weeknight meals as they cook through very quickly compared to chicken breasts.

 • Use an instant-read thermometer for the most accurate results.
 The internal temperature should reach 165°F.